mgula57/mlb_showdown_card_bot/README.md

 There are additional weights/logic applied across the different sets to try to match to the original WOTC sets.

 - **Allow Negatives**: If True, allows a player to be penalized in the negative for a bad category.
 For example if a player is under the threshold defined for OBP, they will receive negative PTS for OBP.
 If False, player gets +0 PTS for that category if below threshold.
-- **Normalize Towards Median**: If True, a player over a certain value will get overall points reduced in order to keep a "Bell Curve" of point distribution.
-Scaler increases as point value above set value increases.
+- **PTS Decay**: If enabled for the set, points above a certain mark cost a percentage less.
+This will help normalize star players points towards the mean.
+Ex: All Points above 500+ are multiplied by 0.75.
 - **Positional Defense Weights**: In some sets, certain positions are weighted lower than others.
 For example in the 2003 set, LF/RF max defense (+2) is worth 25% less than max CF defense (+3)
 - **Command Outs Adjustment**: In some sets, certain Command - Out combinations receive a manual adjustment to closer match WOTC.
 These are often small adjustments (1-5%) that only are applied to slashline and HR point categories.
 These help balance out points for cards that work better for stategy and advanced play.